MintyTrebor/NodeDSF/Node-Red/Flows/DWC_Plugin/readme.md

 NodeDSFHome - The NodeDSF basic HTML home page.

-They rely on the 3rd party uiBuilder node.
-Once the flow is deployed then copy the uiBuilder code sets into the appropriate directory in your node-red folder.
+Relys on the 3rd party uiBuilder node.

+Once the flow is deployed in node-red, copy the uiBuilder code sets into the appropriate directory in your node-red folder.

 Typically this is

     /home/pi/.node-red/uibuilder/[node name]